zhenging/hist207b/notes/11_world_war_II/26_world_war_II.md

 4\.
 How did the U.S. mobilize for war?

 5\.
-What were the war’s effects on women, blacks, Mexican-Americans, and Native Americans?
+What were the war's effects on women, blacks, Mexican-Americans, and Native Americans?

 6\.
 FDR and Churchill wanted democratic governments established in Eastern Europe at the end of the war.
 Why were they unable to achieve this objective?

 7\.
-What were the considerations behind Truman’s decision to use the atomic bomb?
+What were the considerations behind Truman's decision to use the atomic bomb?

 8\.
 Why did the Allies win?
 + p.991